 Don’t be like me, use this time to be mindful.
 Fill that lovely head of yours with information.
 Read books, listen to podcasts, watch documentaries.
 Your time is valuable, don’t let it go to waste.

 The winter months can be hard, but they can also be full of pleasure, love and fun.
-Make sure above all to spend them with the people you love and to take care of yourself.
+Above all, make sure to spend this time with the people you love and take care of yourself.

 Do you have any solutions to beat the winter blues?
 Leave them in the comments and let’s get chatting.